 A ship of opportunity (SOOP) makes monthly transects from the UK to the Caribbean (see map below), providing surface water biogeochemical observations to CLASS.
 This route has been operating since 2003 and is a UK contribution to ICOS.

 The Continuous Plankton Recorder (CPR) is a large-scale global survey that provides basin-wide and long-term measurement of the ecological health of marine plankton.
 Established in 1931, the CPR survey is the longest running and most geographically extensive marine ecological survey in the world.

-We will integrate our Atlantic-sector observations and strengthen international observing programmes through our contribution to global ocean climate and carbon-observing programmes, including the surface based ICOS, ICOADS & GLOSS programmes, and Argo.
+We will integrate our Atlantic-sector observations and strengthen international observing programmes through our contribution to global ocean climate and carbon-observing programmes, including the surface based ICOS, ICOADS and GLOSS programmes, and Argo.

 We maintain a network of fixed-point observatories (FPOs) to underpin research into the impacts of North Atlantic basin-decadal scale oceanographic processes on the UK.
 Time series observations for water column biogeochemistry, seafloor biodiversity and sediment transport will be collected at four UK shelf and slope sites, including three Joint Nature Conservation Committee (JNCC) designated Marine Protected Area sites and the Western Channel Observatory (WCO).
 We will also maintain the key deep water site at the Porcupine Abyssal Plain (PAP).
 Both the WCO and PAP have been regularly sampled for decades as part of Marine National Capability, and are ICOS designated Fixed Point Observatories.
 The three MPA sites have previously been sampled on an ad hoc basis in partnership with Defra, JNCC and Cefas, however, the inclusion of all five sites will allow us to obtain a more coherent picture of temporal change and responses to and/or recovery from anthropogenic impacts.